Tips

 Boy Looking At Phone Shadow

 Kids love playing with gadgets, game apps to be exact.
-If not browsing cartoons via YouTube (like my nephews).
-Another way to make it beneficial is you can balance the time they play with the gadget with language learning.
+If not browse cartoons via YouTube (like my nephews).
+Another way to make it beneficial is you balance the time they play with the gadget with language learning.

-The third option may not seem natural because it looks like we are restraining them from playing with it and force them to follow the rule, however, this is for their own good as at that age they may not see yet the importance of learning a second language.
+The third option may not seem natural because it looks like we are restraining them from playing and forcing them to follow the rules.
+However, this is for their own good as at that age they may not see yet the importance of learning a second language.

 The next post will be about how to make language learning fun and enjoyable for students in the classroom.
 Should you have any methods you’re using at home feel free to share them with us below.